mite-404/crudify/README.md

 ### Examples

 ```
-# Emails that start with 'john' OR end with 'gmail.com'
+# Emails that start with 'john' AND end with 'gmail.com'
 /users?email[starts]=john&email[ends]=gmail.com

-# Emails that start with 'john' AND end with 'gmail.com'
+# Emails that start with 'john' OR end with 'gmail.com'
-/users?email[starts]=john&email[ends]=gmail.com&email_op=and
+/users?email[starts]=john&email[ends]=gmail.com&email_op=or

 # Mix AND/OR operations on different fields
 /users?email[starts]=john&email[ends]=gmail.com&email_op=and&status[in]=active,pending&status_op=or